Shin Splints

 What are shin splints?

-Shin splints refers to pain and tenderness along or just behind the large bone in the lower leg (the tibia).
+Shin splints refers to pain and tenderness along or just behind the large bone in the lower leg (the tibia, or shinbone).
+Also called medial tibial stress syndrome, shin splints are common in dancers, athletes, and military recruits.

 What causes shin splints?

-Shin splints most often happen after hard exercise, sports, or repetitive activity.
-This repetitive action can lead to inflammation of the muscles, tendons, and thin layer of tissue covering the shinbones, causing pain.
+Shin splints are a type of overuse injury.
+They most often happen after hard exercise, sports, or repetitive activity.
+This repetitive action can lead to inflammation of the muscles, tendons, and thin layers of tissue covering the shinbones, causing pain.
+Certain conditions, such as abnormal foot arches, vitamin D deficiency, and osteoporosis, may increase the risk of shin splints.
+Not wearing proper supportive shoes during the activity may also make one prone to getting shin splints.

 What are the symptoms of shin splints?